Is everything predestined?

 “Everything is predetermined.
 What for then does the body come into existence?
 It is designed for doing the various things marked out for execution in this life.
 The whole program is chalked out.
 ‘Not an atom moves except by His Will’ expresses the same truth.”

-He explains that the root of both free will and fate is the ego or the sense of doership.
+What then about our freewill as opposed to fate?
+This debate is only as long as we don’t inquire into the root of both free will and fate which is the ego or the sense of doership.
 It causes us to act with an intent or desire.
 Then we look at results and if it matches our intent, we call it free will and if not, we call it fate.
-But if there is no sense of doership, there can be no intent or desire.
-Then there is no question of either free will or fate.
-So to even think there is such a thing as free will or fate is only due to a sense of doership which is the ego.
-Then we wonder whether destiny or free will will prevail.
+But if there is no sense of doership, there is no question of either free will or fate.
+So to even think there is such a thing as free will or fate is only due to a sense of doership which is the ego which makes us wonder whether destiny or free will will prevail.
 So to ponder upon the source of both free will and fate is to arrive at the ego sense of I. If we then inquire into whether there is such a thing as the ego I, it vanishes and so does the duality of fate and free will.
-To have no intent or desire whatsoever is freedom.
-Then things happen as they are predestined to happen while there is no individual ‘I’ to hold onto either an idea of fate or free will as there is total freedom from the outcome.
-This realization is surrender.
-That is peace.

 Here is a YouTube talk exploring these points in greater detail and questions on choice versus clarity, what’s the motivation to act if everything is predestined and why pray if everything is predestined.